Stanislav Hofmann

 Stanislav Hofmann (born 17 June 1990) is a Czech professional footballer who plays as a centre-back for Czech club Zbrojovka Brno.

 Club career

 Hofmann is a youth product of his local club Baník Most since the age of 5, and began his senior career with them in 2008.
-He transferred to the Czech First League club Slovácko in 18 May 2012.
+He transferred to the Czech First League club Slovácko on 18 May 2012.
 He was on loan with Baník Sokolov from 2013 to 2015, before returning to Slovácko where he became a consistent starter.
 He extended the contract with the club on 22 June 2021 after 9 seasons with the club.
 Hofmann helped the club Slovácko win their first domestic trophy ever, the 2021–22 Czech Cup, where he assisted his side's second goal in a 3–1 win on 18 May 2022.
 As of October 2022, he is 4th all-time in appearances for Slovácko with 197 appearances.

 On 8 February 2025, Hofmann signed a contract with Zbrojovka Brno.